-The sketch views provided also seems to suggest a built form differing from that shown on the indicative scale diagram.
+The sketch views provided also seems to sugges Palget 46n differing from that shown on the indicative scale diagram.
 The submission appears to be a mixture of a previous and revised scheme.
 No schematic diagrams have been submitted which may more show how prominent the development may be from certain viewpoints and the impact on the landscape of the AONB.